aridjayarecipes/cutesrecipes.web.app/content/post/1747-steps-to-make-homemade-self-crusting-tempeh-and-silverbeet-quiche.md

 recipeinstructions:
 - "Cook the onion and garlic in butter until tender."
 - "Add chopped silverbeet and cook until wilted.
 Cool."
-- "Stir in the eggs, salt &amp; pepper and milk, and beat with fork until mixed."
+- "Stir in the eggs, salt & pepper and milk, and beat with fork until mixed."
 - "Pour this mixture into a large bowl containing the flour, and stir with a fork until just combined.
 Add the tempeh cut into 1 cm cubes, and cheese."
 - "Pour into a prepared 20-23cm dish.
 Optional - garnish with sliced tomato or thinly sliced red and green capsicum.
 Bake at 220°C for 20-30 minutes, until lightly browned and set in the centre."
 - "Leave to stand for 5 minutes after removing from the oven, before turning out."